nstclair13/blog/_posts/2016-09-05-WorkUpdateKingsman2.md

 layout: default_posts
 title: Work Update - Kingsman&#58; The Golden Circle
 meta: Read about the latest project I am working on!
 Kingsman&#58; The Golden Circle
+description: Read about the latest project I am working on!
+Kingsman&#58; The Golden Circle
 category: latest work
 custom_css:
 - lity